Contents

 3. Enhance Cybersecurity

-US News says that 65% of Americans are concerned about a cyberattack in the US in 2024.
+US News says that 65% of Americans are concerned about a cyberattack in the US.
 And it’s easy to see why.
 The Nationwide Cybersecurity Review showed that state and local governments faced 148% more malware attacks and 51% more ransomware incidents in 2023 than in 2022.

 Citizens need assurance that their data is safe.
 That means you should: